guillermocreus/digit-recognition-from-scratch/README.md

 # Digit Recognition

 This is an implementation of a neural network used for digit recognition, using the MNIST dataset.
 The implementation is done **from scratch**, in the sense that we are not using any existing machine learning libraries.
-It was firstly developed as a two-layer neural network, but as of today it is fully customizable in the layer frame.
+It was firstly developed as a two-layer neural network, but as of today it is fully customizable in that regard.

 ## First steps